 b.
 If the issue cannot be resolved satisfactorily between the faculty member and the department chair, the faculty member may consult on a confidential basis with either the Dean for Faculty Affairs and Planning or with a designated equal employment opportunity officer within the Faculty of Arts and Sciences, as appropriate.
 These advisers are presumed to be well informed about the procedures and policies of the Faculty.
 At the request of the grievant, they will attempt to resolve the issue.

 c.
 If the faculty member has taken these steps and the matter is still unresolved, the faculty member may elect to file a formal grievance.

 i.
-A formal grievance is a complaint in writing to the Dean of the Faculty that claims that discrimination (on any of the bases enumerated above) has occurred or that proper procedures have not been followed.
+A formal grievance is a complaint in writing to the Dean of the Faculty that claims that discrimination (on any of the bases enumerated above) or a material deviation from proper procedures in a promotion or reappoointment case has occurred.
 It also gives a detailed account of the circumstances and grounds on which the grievance is based.
 Complaints should be submitted within eight weeks of the action or decision that is the subject of the grievance.

 ii.
 The Dean will promptly acknowledge receipt of the written grievance and submit it to the elected members of the Docket Committee of the Faculty for preliminary screening.
 This group is empowered to dismiss the complaint if it is found to be without merit.